fadilfahrudin/first-next-app/README.md

 # FIRST NEXT APP:

 Hi there.
 I'll show you about the next.js project I made. here I make a store app like e-commerce but not the same as it.
-Yeah about I think 30% the same like e-commerce.. :v
+Yeah about I think 30% the same as e-commerce.. :v

-# What is the feature?:key:
+# What is the feature?key:

 for now, this application has 2 sections, what it is:
 A. Admin Dashboard